David Bowie Part 1: Transition & Tribute (1992)

 🏛️ Various Studios

-🎸 Event: Recording: ‘Black Tie White Noise’ Sessions
+🎸 Event: Recording: Official Entry for ‘Black Tie White Noise’

-🗒️ Note: Bowie officially enters the studio for his first solo album since 1987.
-Although Reeves Gabrels is invited to contribute guitar parts, the project is strictly a solo effort, effectively marking the public end of the Tin Machine collective.
+🗒️ Notes: Bowie officially enters the studio for his first full solo album project since 1987.
+While former bandmate Reeves Gabrels is invited to contribute guitar parts, the project is strictly a solo effort, effectively marking the public end of the Tin Machine collective.

 📅 1992-09-01